 As urban developers, we take responsibility for making our areas feel safe to live in.
 We adopt an organised approach to safety and security issues in order to address concerns and vulnerability among individuals, companies and at our properties.
-The design of the physical environment has a major impact on how we live our lives and manage the districts, and how activities during the day and evening contribute to our wellbeing.
+The design of the physical environment has a major impact on how we live our lives, and the management of the districts and activities during the day and evening contribute to our wellbeing.
 Therefore, we want to create the conditions for an attractive mixed offer of residential units, workplaces, services, culture and recreation.
 In both Flemingsberg and Solna, we collaborate in various ways with property owners, businesses, customers, the municipality and the police to gather knowledge and increase participation and safety.
 Our partnerships are based on continuity.
-One specific example is our cooperation with the association Samvekan i Huddinge with the associated BID Flemingsberg (Business Improvement District).
+One specific example is our cooperation with the association Samvekan i Huddinge (collaboration in Huddinge) with the associated BID Flemingsberg (Business Improvement District).
 Find out more about BID on page 40.

 Lighting, light and illumination also have an impact on how a place or area is perceived.
-Our commitment extends beyond acquisitions, local development plans and leases, and we're keen to collaborate on everything from public transport to the design of public spaces.
+Our commitment extends beyond acquisitions, local development plans and leases, and we are keen to collaborate on everything from public transport to the design of public spaces.